zowe/docs-site/docs/contribute/contributing.md

 * Slack: The Zowe Documentation team communicates using the Slack application.
 To learn about Slack, refer to the [Slack Help Center](https://slack.com/help).
 The Zowe team is part of the [Open Mainframe Project](https://openmainframeproject.slack.com) channel.
 * Markdown Language: The Zowe documentation is written in Markdown language.
 To learn about Markdown, refer to  [The Markdown Guide](https://www.markdownguide.org/).

-In addition to being familiar with the Zowe community and how we work together, you will need to sign the CNCF Contributor License Agreement.
-The Contributor License Agreement defines the terms under which you contribute to Zowe documentation.
 Contributions to Zowe documentation are reviewed before being committed to the repository.
+Commits needs to have Developer Certificate of Origin (DCO).
 Committing changes to the Zowe repository requires additional access rights.
 See https://github.com/zowe/community/blob/master/COMMITTERS.md.
 Also see Participating in Zowe Documentation for more details about roles and permissions.

 ## Getting started checklist